Protests over water shortages in Iran turn deadly in a summer of drought and rolling blackouts

 “Climate change is definitely a catalyst,” he said.
 “Extreme events would be catalysts.
 We also have this situation of political instability, sanctions and all these things.
 They definitely contribute to the problem.”

-“The damage is already irreversible,” he added, accusing Iranian policymakers of trying to mitigate the issue rather than initiating adaptive reforms.
+“The damage is already irreversible,” he added, accusing Iranian policymakers of trying to mitigate the issue rather than initiating adaptive measures.

-The most recent wave of demonstrations began July 15 and spread to other parts of Khuzestan, according to the Human Rights Activists New Agencies, or HRANA, which tracks the protests.
+The most recent wave of demonstrations began July 15 and spread to other parts of Khuzestan, according to the Human Rights Activists News Agency, or HRANA, which tracks the protests.
 Another group, the Center for Human Rights in Iran, said that at least three protesters had been killed, in circumstances that remained unclear.

 The government has acknowledged two deaths, saying a “passerby” and a police officer were killed by “rioters,” according to state media outlets.
 There were reports that authorities had blocked Internet access through cellphone networks in some parts of Khuzestan, including Ahvaz, possibly to prevent the organizing of protests and dissemination of videos showing the unrest, according to HRANA.
 But word had already spread.

 In Tehran on Tuesday, a small group of activists and mothers of people killed in previous protests held a gathering in solidarity with the Khuzestan demonstrators in front of the Interior Ministry, according to videos posted by the activists.
-Several were arrested, and later released, including leading human rights advocate Narges Mohammadi.
+Several were arrested and later released, including leading human rights advocate Narges Mohammadi.

 Two former presidents — reformist Mohammad Khatami and hard-liner Mahmoud Ahmadinejad — have criticized the state’s heavy-handed response to the protests.